Learn how to make and keep friends and romantic relationships.

 PEERS® & NDIS Participants.

-The PEERS® Program suits most NDIS Plans.
-Payment in full is required before program commencement, however you may be able to seek reimbursement from the NDIS if you are self-managed.
-It is important to check your own individual funding options.
+We are not NDIS registered and we require payment in full before program commencement (unless you have elected to participate in our interest-free payment plan).
+We provide a receipt for all payments and you may be able to seek reimbursement from the NDIS if you are self-managed.
+Please note - we do not contact Plan Managers directly so it is important to check your own individual funding options.

 we got answers